-DEOCs have been established in 44 districts since 2011 (16 in 2011, 5 in 2012, 10 in 2013 and 13 in 2014).
+DEOCs have been established in 43 districts since 2011.
 MEOCs were established in five municipalities namely Kathmandu Metropolitan City, Lalitpur Sub-Metropolitan City, Bhaktapur Municipality, Banepa Municipality and Ratnagar Municipality in 2012.
 Similarly, five REOCs, one each in Dhankuta, Hetauda, Pokhara, Surkhet and Dipayal, were also established in 2012.